Home » Course or Meal » Cucumber Salad (Simple, Italian-Style)

 adding olive oil

 Next, sprinkle the sea salt over the cucumber.
-I used Scottish Blackthorn sea salt.
-Use code CHRISTINASCUCINA to get 10% off your entire order at The Scottish Grocer.
-I use a little mortar and pestle to grind coarse sea salt when adding to salads.
+I use Maldon sea salt, and I use a little mortar and pestle to grind coarse sea salt when adding to salads.

 sprinkling salt on the slices